nnsense/ekc/README.md

 Run `ekc` without any argument to scan all the regions of the currently `aws cli` configured account and output the right commands to update `~/.kube/config`

-Run `ekc -r eu-west-1` to scan the EKS clusters into the Ireland region or `ekc -r eu-west-1 -p engineering` to scan clusters in Ireland using the `aws cli` profile "engineering".
+Run `ekc -R eu-west-1` to scan the EKS clusters into the Ireland region or `ekc -R eu-west-1 -p engineering` to scan clusters in Ireland using the `aws cli` profile "engineering".

-Run `ekc -r eu-west-1 -l` to list the clusters along some details, eg:
+Run `ekc -R eu-west-1 -l` to list the clusters along some details, eg:

 ```
 +----------------------------------+-----------+----------------------+-------------+